tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 Walkthrough the following recall questions with the class to review the various technologies/levels of the stack and their purpose:

-* What is the purpose of having a Github Pages website for our dApp?
+* What is the purpose of having a GitHub Pages website for our dApp?

   **Answer:** It allows us to demonstrate our expertise in a context that we can control.

   **Answer:** It allows us to write documentation websites, explain the purpose of our project, gain developer and user traction, and much more.

-* What are some benefits of Solidity Events?
+* What are some benefits of Solidity events?

   **Answer:** They have a lower gas cost.